pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-9/index.md

 m365 spo listitem batch remove --filePath ./IDlist.csv --webUrl https://contoso.sharepoint.com/sites/project-x --listTitle "Demo List"
 ```

-For more information check the following resources:
+For more information, check the following resources:
 - [m365 spo listitem batch remove](https://pnp.github.io/cli-microsoft365/cmd/spo/listitem/listitem-batch-remove/)

-### Entra Group Commands
+### New Microsoft Entra ID group commands

-In this release, we introduced new Entra commands that allow you to update role of a single or multiple users and a new command that retrieves all groups of which the user is a member of.
+In this release, we introduced new Entra ID commands that allow you to update the roles of single or multiple users and a new command that retrieves all groups of which the user is a member of.
 Let's check them out in action.

-To update a single user specified by UPN to an owner of a group specified by display name, simpy run:
+To update a single user specified by UPN to an owner of a group, simply run:

 ```sh
 m365 entra group user set --groupDisplayName Developers --userNames john.doe@contoso.com --role Owner
 ```

-To update multiple users specified by UPN to owners of a group specified by ID you may run the following:
+To update multiple users specified by UPN to owners of a group, you may run the following:

 ```sh
 m365 entra group user set --groupId a03c0c35-ef9a-419b-8cab-f89e0a8d2d2a --userNames "john.doe@contoso.com,adele.vance@contoso.com" --role Owner
 ```

-To retrieve groups where the currently logged user is a member, just run:
+To retrieve groups where the currently logged-in user is a member of, just run the following:

 ```sh
 m365 entra user groupmembership list --userName '@meUserName'